 1. +Lawrence Park, b.
 16 Dec 1873 in Ayer, Middlesex Co MA.

-Lawrence Park, only child and son of John Gray & Elizabeth Bancroft (Lawrence) Park Jr., was born 16 Dec 1873 in Ayer, Massachusetts.
+Lawrence Park, only child and son of John Gray & Elizabeth Bancroft (Lawrence) Park Jr., was born 16 Dec 1873 in Ayer, Massachusetts, and died 28 September 1924 in Groton MA.
 Until his fourteenth year he was educated privately at home, and then was prepared for college at Fish’s (later Dalzell’s) School in Worcester MA.
 He entered Harvard in September 1892, with the class of 1896 and remained there four years.
 From 1896-97 he attended the School of Drawing and Painting at the Boston Museum of Fine Arts, drawing form the casts and from life.
 From October 1897 to July 1901 he was an architectural draftsman in the office of Shepley, Rutan & Coolidge of Boston, architects.
 He showed a love of architecture at an early age.
 Leaving the employ of Shepley, he formed a partnership as an architect with Robert R. Kendall, under the firm name of Park & Kendall with offices at 8 Beacon Street, Boston MA.
 This partnership dissolved in May 1910 and afterwards Mr. Park continued in his practice alone at the same address.
 In the remodeling of the First Parish Church in Groton and several private homes he gave abundant evidence of his ability.
 He was a member of the Pewter Mug Club.
-He married at Groton MA 16 Nov 1905 to Maria Davis Motley, only child of Col. Thomas Lawrence Motley and the former Mrs. Charlotte Elizabeth (Rhoades) head.
-She b abt 1876 in MA.
+He married at Groton MA 16 Nov 1905 to Maria Davis Motley, only child of Col. Thomas Lawrence Motley and the former Mrs. Charlotte Elizabeth (Rhoades) Head and grandniece of the historian John Lothrop Motley.
+She b abt 1876 in MA, and died after 1940.
 In the summer of 1906 and in the following winter he prepared plans for altering and enlarging his grandfather’s house in Groton and supervised the work.
 In October 1907 he moved into that house, which he called “Scottowe” and made it his permanent resident.
 In 1910 living in Groton MA, in 1920 in Concord MA.
 He prepared a sketch of his ancestor, William Park of Groton and descendants which he published in 1909 in Frank Sylvester Park’s “Parke Families of Massachusetts,” and in 1913 and 1914 contributed to the New England Hisotrical and Genealogical Reigster, “The Savage Family.”
 He had an appreciation for fine art, and researched the history of early American art and the work of early American Craftsmen, contributing to “Art in America.”
 In 1917 he became a member of the corporation of the Worcester Art Museum, and in 1919 appointed nonresident curator of the Dept. of Colonial Art in the Cleveland (Ohio) Museum of Art.
 He served on committees of the New England Historic Genealogical Society.
 A portrait of him, by Edward Tingdale, was painted in 1919 and hung in the library at his house.

 1. Genealogy of the Parke Families of Massachusetts by Frank Sylvester Park